2019: When Supreme Court shut the Rafale controversy

 New Delhi, Dec 14: It was probably one of the most important defence deals and an extremely crucial one for the Indian Air Force.

-In December 2018, the Supreme Court had rejected petitions that sought a court monitored probe into the purchase of Rafale jets.
+In December 2018, the Supreme Court had rejected petitions that sought a court-monitored probe into the purchase of Rafale jets.
 The issue was debated in Parliament and after the SC rejected the petitions, a review petition was filed, which was heard in open court.

 While rejecting the review petitions in the Rafale case, the Supreme Court said that on eat perusal of documents, it had found that one cannot compare apples and oranges.